wbamberg/idl-reference/docs/nsICryptoHMAC.md

 Calculates and updates a new hash based on a given data stream.

-@param aStream an input stream to read from.

-@param aLen how much to read from the given |aStream|.
-Passing
-       UINT32_MAX indicates that all data available will be used
-       to update the hash.

 @throws NS_ERROR_NOT_INITIALIZED if |init| has not been
         called.